 Cost for Refresher Course: $20 per person (includes two hour review, exam and certificate)

 For more information, call 905-688-8248 ext.
 7121 or 1-888-505-6074.

 Important: payment must be received in order to complete your registration.

 Make cheque payable to "Niagara Region Public Health".

-Attendance for all three sessions is crucial.
+Attendance for both sessions is crucial.